 I shared your concern about Mitt Romney.

-I think what Mitt Romney did in in this campaign to sabotage Donald Trump, by the way, just like Fred Stevens and then NRO people and other people.
+I think what Mitt Romney did in this campaign to sabotage Donald Trump, by the way, just like Strett Stevens and NRO people and other people, I think that how they couldn't see a distinction between what Hillary Clinton's Supreme Court Justice appointments would look like versus Trump's was enough for me.

 Joe Manchin apparently has a meeting this week and they spoke.